akki5993/todoapp/README.md

 2) i should have to maintain proper foldet structure

 * i assure you give me a day i will definitely make proper REST Apis.
+* iam also working on graphql base apis.